-This past week, I watched Master Class and learned some valuable lessons from a man who sings songs I mostly don’t listen to.
+This past week, I watched a documentary and learned valuable lessons from a man who sings songs I mostly don’t listen to.
 His name is Justin Timberlake.

 Master Class is about life lessons and what you learn along the way.
 We all have a story, and we all can learn from each other.

 Worrying about what people think about us can cause us to become stagnant and not finish what we were meant to do.
-Tonight, thanks to Justin Timberlake and my Abba Daddy, I found some more wisdom in this area.
+Thanks to Justin Timberlake and my Abba Daddy, tonight, I found some more wisdom in this area.

-Justin Timberlake started out on the Mickey Mouse show with a slew of others who are now famous actors and musicians.
+Justin Timberlake got his start on the Mickey Mouse show with a slew of others who are now famous actors and musicians.
 After some early success, his mother sat him down at a young age and told him, “Justin you have a gift, and because of that gift life will be harder in some ways for you because you will have to work hard at staying humble.
-Justin always remember that doesn’t make you better than others.”
+Justin, always remember that doesn’t make you better than others.”

 Wise words from his mother!

 One day after Justin had made it to the top, he received a call from Mick Jagger, the lead singer of the Rolling Stones, asking him to perform with them in Toronto.
 This was a huge event and topping the list of performers that day were AC/DC, Rush, the Guess Who, as well as a list of other well-known rockers.
 Justin told the producers that he didn’t think his type of music was a fit, but Mick Jagger, Keith Richards, and the rest of the band pressed him to perform.
 It was a once-in-a-lifetime opportunity, so he agreed.